authelia/authelia/docs/deployment-dev.md

 **NOTE:** If not done already, we highly recommend you first follow the [Getting Started] documentation.

-In some cases, like protecting personal websites, it can be fine to use **Authelia** in a non highly-available setup.
-We can achieve that in order to reduce the number of components to only two: a reverse proxy such as nginx or Traefik and Authelia as a companion of the proxy.
+In some cases, like protecting personal projects/websites, it can be fine to use **Authelia** in a non highly-available setup.
+This reduces the number of components to only two: a reverse proxy such as nginx or Traefik and Authelia as a companion of the proxy.

 As for a regular deployment in production, you need to install **Authelia** either by pulling the Docker image or building distributable version.